 Binghamton University offers honors in nearly every major and a host of honor societies.
 We also have several exclusive honors programs that are by invite only.

-Freshman Research Immersion (FRI) Program
+First-year Research Immersion (FRI) Program

 FRI offers academically talented, first-year students the opportunity to start building a lifelong career in the sciences.